ibm-cloud-docs/dr-automation-powervs/getting-started-with-powerVS.md

 1. On the **Manage tab**, enable or disable Orchestrator HA, configure the orchestrator name, and set a password to secure access.
 2. Provide a valid **IBM Cloud API key**, then complete other fields, including the **DR location**, **DR Orchestrator networks** and **Public SSH key** or keys from **Secrets Manager**.
-   > **Note**: The schematic workspace is not required for orchestrator deployment.
-It is created automatically when you use the Power Virtual Server with VPC landing zone catalog option.
-For manually created VPCs, you can generate a schematic ID by using the Import option or provide custom VPC details such as Transit Gateway, VPC name, and Proxy IP.

-   > **Note**: The provided API key must have the required permissions as listed in the [Access role requirements for DR Automation for PowerVS](/docs/dr-automation-powervs?topic=dr-automation-powervs-iam-manage#ser-acc-role-dr-auto).

 3. (Optional) Expand the **Advanced Orchestrator configuration** to enable MFA and provide proxy details.
 In the DR Orchestrator sections, select the required storage tier and machine type for the Orchestrator VMs.
 By default, Tier 1 storage and s922 machine type are selected.
 4. If you have enabled **Orchestrator HA**, Provide standby orchestrator details.